 Whether it’s an ice cold beer to wash down your burger, a brew with your pizza after a long day, or a “liquid lunch” you seek, Wisconsin is home to craft breweries all over the state – each serving up their own specialties.
 Here are some of the craft brewery and restaurant combos where you can grab a great bite to eat with your craft beer.
 Read More

-While the mega-breweries that once made Wisconsin famous have largely disappeared, they’ve been replaced by a flock of innovative craft brewers who’ve put the state squarely back in the center of the beer universe.
+While the mega-breweries that once made Wisconsin famous have largely disappeared, they've been replaced by a flock of innovative craft brewers who have put the state squarely back in the center of the beer universe.
 Here are just a few that are great to visit.
 Read More

 To most people, the word "museum" conjures up visions of dinosaur skeletons and prehistoric artifacts.
 Visitors to Wisconsin have no shortage of opportunities to view world-class archaeological treasures.
 However, the Badger State also boasts a roster of first-rate museums dedicated to more unusual interests.
 Read More